General Resources for Therapy

 Resources: Books or Kindle Editions

 Perfect Daughters – Adult Daughters of Alcoholics by Robert Ackerman.
 Survival and recovery from the inner drive to be perfect when your family of origin is alcoholic.
-The author notes psychotherapy can be useful in coping with these issues.

 The Rag and Bone Shop of the Heart: Poems for Men by Robert Bly, James Hillman, and Michael Meade.
 A classic poetic and symbolic examination of the masculine for all.
 Also, Iron John by Robert Bly.
 Classic, helpful resource for male growth.
 Recommended.